Atmosera-CoPilot-Dev/self-paced/cpp/README.md

 ## Instructions

-- Use CoPilot to find the file containing the entrypoint `main()`.
+- Use Copilot to find the file containing the entrypoint `main()`.
 This file does not need to be changed.

 - Use Copilot to implement the vector methods in the file Vector.cpp